Eisenhower Matrix for Managers

 DO FIRST

-• Prepare for a make-or-break board meeting in 2 hours
+• Prepare for high-stakes meeting in two hours

 PLAN THIS WEEK